Building the skills of budding researchers in the cultivating their sense of mission and responsibility

 As role models, their goal is to convey the message that there are a variety of female researchers and that studying at higher levels is fun.
 They take part in seminars and other events aimed at communicating the fascination and the joys of doing research.

 They are working on research in the each areas.

 SAs visit mainly high schools to give talks on their experiences in studying their field and on university life.
 High schools visited in the past include Miyagi No. 1 HS and No. 2 Girls’ HS in Miyagi Prefecture, Yamagata Higashi HS and Yamagata Nishi HS in Yamagata Prefecture, and Ryugasaki No. 1 HS in Ibaraki Prefecture.

 SAs also join in science events held in Sendai to conduct easy-to-follow experiments and industrial arts projects designed to show that science is an integral part of everyday life.
 Examples of past events include “Fun Talks on Science” and “Gakuto Miyagi Science Day.”

-As part of Tohoku University Open Campus, SAs offer advice and answers to female high school students interested in studying science at college.
-One such event was titled “Open Campus for High School Women by Tohoku University Science Angels.”
+As part of Tohoku University Open Campus, SAs offer advice and answers to female high school students interested in studying at college.
+One such event was titled “Open Campus for High School Women by Tohoku University Science Ambassadors.”

 - Reports on past SA events can be read here. (in Japanese)